-This month, EADA has chosen the two teams that will participate in the CFA Research Challenge 2019.
-The annual event is hosted by the CFA Institute, the premier global association for investment management professionals.
-Each year, teams from over 1,000 top universities and business schools compete to produce a comprehensive equity research report for a publically listed company (this year: Sacyr).
+Last month, EADA selected the two teams that will participate in the CFA Research Challenge 2020.
+The annual Research Challenge is hosted by the CFA Institute, the premier global association for investment management professionals.
+Each year, more than 5,000 students from top universities and business schools compete to produce a comprehensive equity research report for a publically listed company (this year: Repsol).

 The Challenge involves several steps:

 - Mentoring by a professional research analyst or portfolio manager

 - Presentation of research to a panel of experts